How much is broadband for pensioners?

 Compare BT Broadband

-If you don't qualify as a pensioner for a BT Home Essential package, as you can see from the table, the somewhat confusingly titled 'BT Essential' isn't all that far off price-wise.
+If you don't qualify as a pensioner for a BT Home Essential package, as you can see from the table, the somewhat confusingly titled 'BT Fibre Essential' isn't all that far off price-wise.

 Note that you can only get the BT Basic home phone package added on if you already qualify for the BT Home Essentials packages.
 You can see the detailed qualification criteria near the top of this page where we explain social tariffs.